-During a trip to the Warrior Games in the USA back in in 2013, Harry got the opportunity to see first-hand how the power of sport can help people who is suffering physically, psychologically, and socially from injuries and illness.
+During a trip to the Warrior Games in the USA back in 2013, Harry got the opportunity to see first-hand how the power of sport can help people who is suffering physically, psychologically, and socially from injuries and illness.

 He was so inspired by his visit and suddenly the Invictus Games was born.

-Also, back in 2015 the then first lady Michelle Obama and Jill Biden toured the USO Warrior and Family Center at Fort Belvour.
+Also, back in 2015 the then-first lady Michelle Obama and Jill Biden toured the USO Warrior and Family Center at Fort Belvour.
 Harry attended to meet soldiers and spread the words about the Invictus games, with the help of both Michelle and Jill

 You can see the funny clip in the post below

-Another news: Prince Harry are interviewed along with other royal family members paying tribute to the late prince Phillip.
+Another news: Prince Harry is interviewed along with other royal family members paying tribute to the late prince Phillip.
 Many unseen pictures and clips will be revealed in never-before-seen footage from Queen Elizabeth II’s personal collection.

-In a preview William and Harry are seen discussing Prince Phillip during an interview about his impact on the family.
+In a preview, William and Harry are seen discussing Prince Phillip during an interview about his impact on the family.

 “He’s always been a huge presence behind everything we have done, really,” William said of Philip.